 Since a referral agent’s livelihood usually rests on her ability to generate quality connections between clients and new agents, it is the general rule that you can trust one’s recommendations.

-The marketing services a referral agents uses online and within the real estate community should be geared towards creating meaningful partnerships and not generating empty leads.
+The marketing services a referral agent uses online and within the real estate community should be geared towards creating meaningful partnerships and not generating empty leads.
 This is because working in referrals is a reputation-based business.
 A good agent will not jeopardize a potential relationship just for the sake of a quick sale.

-It also helps if these agents are strongly visible within the real estate community via a network of other Realtors.
+It also helps if these agents are strongly visible within the real estate community via a network of other realtors.
 This helps them be aware of the agents who are currently taking referrals in various popular markets and how these other agents connect with clients.

 Once the initial referral takes place, there usually isn’t anything more for the referring agent to do.
 If you are working with a referrer of quality, you can expect them to follow up and make sure the match is working out.
 They should also match you with a new agent if things are not going as expected.